Now that Myflixdb, what’s next?

 Myflix Video Library Screenshots

-The screenshots below show how the video library application running on top of Myflixdb would look like.
+The screenshots of PHP MySQL example below show how the video library application running on top of Myflixdb would look like.

 Movie details editing window shown above